Build and Deploy a Single-Page Web Application¶

 -

-Alternatively, you can paste the Choreo samples repository URL in the Provide Repository URL field to connect to it without requiring authorization from the Choreo Apps GitHub application.
-However, authorizing the repository with the Choreo GitHub App is necessary if you want to enable Auto Deploy for the component.
+Alternatively, paste the Choreo samples repository URL in the Provide Repository URL field.
+However, enabling Auto Deploy requires authorizing the repository with the Choreo GitHub App.

 Note

-- Read and write access to code and pull requests.
+The Choreo GitHub App requires: - Read and write access to code and pull requests. - Read access to issues and metadata.

 -